 Allan T. Weatherwax, Ph.D.

-Allan T. Weatherwax is dean of the School of Science and Engineering and professor of physics at Merrimack.
+From July 2015 through 2016, Weatherwax was dean of the School of Science and Engineering and professor of physics at Merrimack.
 Prior to that, he was dean of the School of Science and professor of physics at Siena College in Loudonville, New York.

 Weatherwax is an internationally recognized teaching-scholar who has spent two decades contributing to fundamental research in space plasma physics, geophysics and space weather.
 He has conducted research in the polar-regions since the 1990s, and has served as principal investigator on numerous NSF and NASA grants totaling nearly $10 million.

 The Weatherwax Glacier in Antarctica is named in his honor to recognize his research efforts on that continent.
-Weatherwax is a graduate of Binghamton University and holds a doctorate in physics from Dartmouth College.
+Weatherwax holds a doctorate in physics from Dartmouth.